-- (a) the objections and suggestions, which were put forward by the petitioner has not been dealt with by a speaking and reasonable order and the same has resulted in prejudice to the petitioner's interest. - (b) the petitioner executed the PPA with the Himachal Pradesh State Electricity Board Ltd. on long term basis in respect of Leond 2 MW SHP on 29th September, 2017.
-The petitioner had signed the IA with HP Govt. in respect of Leond SHEP (2MW) on 15.02.2012 and due to delay in obtaining the different clearances from Govt., the commissioning of the Project was delayed and finally the project was commissioned on November, 2017.
-It is further submitted that the petitioner Company has till date invested more than Rs.
-19.50 Crores in developing the project; - (c) the petitioner could not have achieved the COD due to the fact that when clearances are not with the petitioner, the construction work of the project was not possible and it is evident from the various documents that petitioner has taken every step to complete the project in time, but the facts and circumstances will demonstrate that it is on the part of other Government Departments that the petitioner's project could not start in time. - (d) the petitioner has raised the objections against the provisions of the impugned regulations as under:- - (i) Regulation 26(2): This Commission has allowed post tax Return on Equity of 17 %.
+- (f) the petitioner could not have achieved the COD due to the fact that when clearances were not with the petitioner, the construction work of the project was not possible and it is evident from the various documents that petitioner has taken every step to complete the project in time, but the facts and circumstances will demonstrate that it is on the part of other Government Departments that the petitioner's project could not start in time; - (g) the petitioner has raised the objections against the provisions of the impugned regulations as under:- - (i) Regulation Z(K) and (L) are not as per the CERC Regulations and the project cost has been enhanced by including the project line and bay etc. - (ii) Regulation 26(2): This Commission has allowed post tax Return on Equity of 17 %.
 CERC has allowed 14% ROE with grossing up with MAT which works out to 17.56%.
 CERC has worked out only one tariff without AD benefit for SHPs considering that SHPs are not allowed the AD benefit.
-But the Commission has not considered this fact and states that AD benefits would not be adjusted.
-When it is not available to SHPs as such it cannot be considered as adjusted; - (ii) Regulation 29: It is stated that the normative tariff determined will be inclusive of all taxes and duties whereas the CERC allows it as exclusive of all taxes and duties;
+But the Commission has not considered this

-- (iii) Regulations 34: The Normative Capital Cost as specified herein is very much on the lower side and is totally unjustified in view of the costs incurred by recently commissioned projects; - (iv) Regulations 35 and 36; these regulations provide for the Free Energy accounting in Net Saleable Energy and determination of Tariff.
+- fact and states that AD benefits would not be adjusted.
+When it is not available to SHPs as such it cannot be considered as adjusted; - (iii) Regulation 29: It is stated that the normative tariff determined will be inclusive of all taxes and duties whereas the CERC allows it as exclusive of all taxes and duties: - (iv) Regulations 34: The Normative Capital Cost as specified herein is very much on the lower side and is totally unjustified in view of the costs incurred by recently commissioned projects; - (v) Regulations 35 and 36: These regulations provide for the Free Energy accounting in Net Saleable Energy and determination of Tariff.
 The regulations provide that the max quantum of free energy in any year will be limited to 13% (12% +1%).
 Developers had requested for adjustment of year wise free energy with lower rate of free power in initial years to repay debt and agreed for higher rate of free power in the last few years so that the quantum to be received in 40 years remains the same and GoHP had agreed to their request.
-However, the Commission has wiped out the gain in staggering of free power; - (v) Regulations 39: This Commission has retained the O&M charges of Regulations 2012 with annual escalation which are less than that of CERC rates; - (vi) The parameters of 1% loss clubbed for auxiliary consumption and transformation loss for SHPs upto 5MW capacity is on lower side because in SHPs upto 5MW capacity it has been observed to be more than 2%; - (vii) Energy Loss of 0.7% of the net generation in Regulation 38(1) is on lower side, transmission losses upto inter connection point are 2% as per CEA norms.
-It is submitted by the petitioner that this parameter should be kept as 2% for losses in project lines; - (viii) the Assam Electricity Regulatory Commission is giving a tariff of Rs.4.91 for SHPs upto 5MW and Rs.
-4.14 for projects above 5MW to 25MW. - (ix) the provisions made in the draft regulations for linking applicability of new tariff under these regulations with the date of signing of IA may be deleted.
-The control period should be as 01.04.2017 instead of 01.10.2017.
+However, the Commission has wiped out the gain in staggering of free power; - (vi) Regulations 39: This Commission has retained the O&M charges of Regulations, 2012 with annual escalation which are less than that of CERC rates; - (vii) The parameters of 1% loss clubbed for auxiliary consumption and transformation loss for SHPs upto 5MW capacity is on lower side because in SHPs upto 5MW capacity it has been observed to be more than 2%; - (viii) Energy Loss of 0.7% of the net generation in Regulation 38(1) is on lower side, transmission losses upto inter connection point are 2% as per CEA norms.
+It is submitted by the petitioner that this parameter should be kept as 2% for losses in project lines; - (ix) the Assam Electricity Regulatory Commission is giving a tariff of Rs.4.91 for SHPs upto 5MW and Rs.
+4.14 for projects above 5MW to 25MW.